Are you at least 18 years old?

 While knowledge of vaporizers and the clear advantages of vaporization is quickly growing, the history and origins of the device remains hazy.
 Vaporizing traces its roots back to Ancient Egypt, as evidenced in “The History of Herodotus” (1928, Dial Press, Inc., p.226, Book IV).
 During 5th century B.C., Herodotus, who is often called the “Father of History”, recorded his account of the ancient practice enjoyed by Scythians.
-“The Scythians take some of this hemp-seed and… throw it upon the red-hot stones; immediately it smokes and gives out such a vapor as no Grecian vapor-bath can exceed; the Scyths, delighted, shout for joy.”
-The steady heat from the baking stones would produce a pleasant smelling vapor uncontaminated by smoke.
+“The Scythians take some of this hemp-seed and… throw it upon the red-hot stones; immediately it vaporizes and gives out such a vapor as no Grecian vapor-bath can exceed; the Scyths, delighted, shout for joy.”
+The steady heat from the baking stones would produce a pleasant smelling vapor.
 The same principle of heating without burning is the basis of many aromatherapy products today.

 The concept of using a stone as a heating element to create a vapor was later refined in the form of a hookah.
 Heated by a charcoal, a hookah does not actually burn the material.
 Instead, it is designed to vaporize all the honeys and sugars in which the shisha material is marinated.
 That explains why the material remains in the hookah bowl, as opposed to turning to ash like a cigarette would.

 The origins of the hookah date back over 1,000 years, invented in the northwestern provinces of India.
 Early hookahs were simple and primitive, often made from a coconut shell base.
 About 500 years ago, when the hookah made its way into Turkey and become popular among intellectuals and the upper class, hookah designs became more ornate.
 The hookah grew in size and complexity and became similar to models that we are more familiar with today.